pongpisit/cloudflare-workers-qbr-workshop/docs/01-dashboard-setup.md

 ## Step 4: Navigate to Workers & Pages

 1. In the left sidebar, click **Build** → **Compute & AI** → **Workers & Pages**
-2. You'll see the Workers & Pages overview page
+2. Review the Workers & Pages overview page to see any existing projects
-3. Click the blue **Create application** button in the top right
+3. Locate the blue **Create application** button in the top right — we'll use it in Step 6

 ---